KasunAb/Flower-Exchange-System/README.md

 - **Order Validation:** Orders may be rejected due to quantity limitations, invalid flower types, etc.

 ## Implementation
-The system is implemented in C++ and only includes algorithms to generate execution reports for given order files (submission.cpp).
+The system is implemented in C++ and only includes algorithms to generate execution reports for given order files ([submission](https://github.com/KasunAb/Flower-Exchange-System/blob/main/submission.cpp)).
 This robust and efficient approach ensures smooth operation and accurate order processing.

 ## Improvements
 To enhance the performance of the code, the following improvements have been implemented: